-Corporate Credit and Recovery Scores by Rating Agencies and Other
+Corporate Credit and Recovery Scores by Rating Agencies and Others

-Credit rating agencies, such as Standard & Poor's, Moody's and Fitch grade companies that raised debt in the capital markets.
-The rating levels represent a proxy for default risk and the recovery rates issued is a proxy for recovery expectation.
-The combination of the two represents the probabilities of default and expected loss.

-Figure 18.6 shows the rating levels by each of the rating agencies.
-Each level represents an opinion of the creditworthiness of an obligor.
-Even though the symbols differ between rating agencies, the three scales are set the same.
+- Credit rating agencies, such as Standard & Poor's, Moody's, and Fitch grade companies that raised debt in the capital markets. - The rating levels represent proxies for default risk and the recovery rates issued are proxies for recovery expectation. - The combination of the two represents the probabilities of default and expected loss. - Figure 18.6 shows the rating levels by each of the rating agencies. - Each level represents an opinion of the creditworthiness of an obligor. - Even though the symbols differ between rating agencies, the three scales are set the same - Every year the rating agencies will publish the actual historical probability of default based on rating.
+As an example, AAA issuer has 0.0% probability of default and CCC has 31% for a year.